 -

 In the web part properties, under Source of Events, set the Calendar list with the same name as given in step 3 earlier.
-For example: HR Calendar
+For example: HR Time Off

 -